for the year ended 30 June 2018

 |Sale price||Transfer date|

-Hyprop currently pays out 100% of distributable earnings as dividends to shareholders and therefore does not pay corporate income taxation.
+Hyprop currently pays out 100% of distributable earnings as dividends to shareholders and therefore the company does not pay corporate income taxation.
+All other group entities pay in-country taxes as required.
+Refer to note 1.21 – Taxation.

 Directors who served during the financial year are as follows: